 Register a New Candidate

-Applicable examination fees and registration-related fees are assessed with form filings submitted through Web CRD.
+Applicable examination fees and registration-related fees are assessed with form filings submitted through CRD.
 Non-FINRA firm candidates will be assessed fees for their qualification exams at the time of enrollment request.

 Withdrawing an Individual Application (Form U5)

-(PDF 166 KB ) (the Uniform Termination Notice for Securities Industry Registration) electronically via Web CRD.
-A $40 filing fee automatically will be deducted from the firm's CRD account once filed.
+To voluntarily withdraw a Form U4 application filed on behalf of a registered individual, an Applicant (and member firm) should file Form U5 (the Uniform Termination Notice for Securities Industry Registration) electronically to CRD.
+A filing fee will be deducted from the firm's CRD account once filed.
 See Article V, Section 3 of FINRA By-Laws regarding the member firm's obligation to notify FINRA and the associated person of the termination, and the continuing obligation of the member firm to update the Form U5 after termination.